goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 2.8 Test error flows using your favorite test framework

-**TL;DR:** Whether professional automated QA or plain manual developer testing – Ensure that your code not only satisfies positive scenarios but also handles and returns the right errors.
+**אמ;לק:** Whether professional automated QA or plain manual developer testing – Ensure that your code not only satisfies positive scenarios but also handles and returns the right errors.
 On top of this, simulate deeper error flows like uncaught exceptions an ensure that the error handler treat these properly (see code examples within the "read more" section)

 **Otherwise:** Without testing, whether automatically or manually, you can’t rely on your code to return the right errors.
 Without meaningful errors – there’s no error handling